fabri1983/marioBadClone/README.md

 - Pause Manager:
 	Script components that extend the interface IPausable are attached to the Pause manager component.
-	Any component registers it self against the Pause manager to receive the notification for pause/resume action.
+	Any component registers itself against the Pause manager to receive the notification for pause/resume action.
 	The pause action set the MonoBehavior as enabled=false hence no Update() neither FixedUpdate() function is invoked during game loop.

 - Custom GUI implementation:
 	In Unity 3.5 the GUI components are a built-in feature making hard/impossible to extent or modify them, so I decided to design and implement a custom implementation of GUI components that depends on transform operations.
 	It let's you set the mesh, texture, size in pixels or proportional to screen, and the possibility of resizing if screen size changes.

-- Parallax motion for GUI components:
-	Added the possibility to apply a displacement operation onto a material so giving the impression of motion.
-	Background and foreground components with their respectively shaders.
-Highly customizable: size, speed, manual or automatic offset, mirroring (handled in the shader).

 - GUI Screen Layout:
 	Locate a GUI component in screen, selecting one from nine pre defined locations: top-center, top-left, top-right, middle-center, center-left, center-right, bottom-center, bottom-left, bottom-right.